 - Hold the top position for as long as possible, pulling as hard and forcefully as possible until your biceps are quaking and you can’t handle it any longer.
 Start with 20 or 30 seconds and work up to several minutes as your strength increases.
 Remember that you should be pulling with maximal force.

 - Once you can no longer sustain the contraction, gently release.

 The inverted row is one of the best bodyweight biceps exercises.

-You will also target your lats and core.
+You will also target your lats (back muscles) and core.
 Assuming you do not have TRX suspension straps, you will need to get a little creative with how you can perform inverted rows in a biceps workout without equipment.

 One thing that tends to work well is using a sturdy table.
 You can also use a rope or bedsheet secured behind the top of a door with a hefty knot, depending on your body weight.
 The latter option will basically replicate suspension straps.

 Here is how to perform suspended bodyweight rows with a sturdy table:

 - Sit on the floor under the table with one hand holding either side of the table.

 - Pop up so that your body is in a stiff board or plank position with your weight on your heels and your hips in line with your body from your heels to the top of your head.